gravitational/teleport/rfd/0175-spiffe-federation.md

 This is primarily mitigated by requiring that the Bundle Endpoint is protected by TLS.
 In the case of the `https_web` profile, the certificate must be issued by a CA trusted by Teleport (typically Web PKI).

 In the case of the self-serving `https_spiffe` profile, the certificate must be issued by the trust domain itself.
+The user must configure out of band the initial value of the trust bundle, and from this point onwards the fetched trust bundles will be used to validate future fetches.
+This allows for rotation of the trust domain CA. This profile reduces reliance on the security of Web PKI, but requires manual out-of-band steps during initial configuration.

 Additionally, this is mitigated by the inclusion of the `spiffe.federation.rotation` audit event.
 This event will be output whenever